 Course Design Tutorial - This tutorial was developed as a web-only version of the popular On the Cutting Edge workshop on effective and innovative course design.
 While the workshop was originally designed for geoscience faculty, the tutorial provides examples from many disciplines, including those outside the sciences, and offers an easy-to-apply strategy for designing courses that incorporate effective teaching methods in any discipline.
 A synopsis of the tutorial is also available.

 Resources for Graduate Students and PostdocsPreparing for an Academic Career - We have an annual workshop and an associated set of web resources for graduate students and post-docs who are preparing for an academic career in the geosciences.
 These resources focus on key topics of interest, including the academic job search process, preparing to teach, and moving your research forward.

 Career Development 2011 Webinar Series - From On the Cutting Edge, this webinar series features webinar recordings and associated web resources for graduate students and post-docs who are preparing for an academic career in the geosciences.
-The series continued in 2012, and an additional set of recordings and associated resources are available from the 2012 webinar site.
+The series continued in 2012 and 2013, andadditional sets of recordings and associated resources are available from the 2012 webinar series site and the 2013 webinar series site.

 Preparing Students for Their CareersProfessional Preparation - To prepare your students for their future careers, you'll want to know what those careers are most likely to be and what knowledge, skills, and attributes those careers will require.
 These pages present information on geoscience workforce trends along with strategies for preparing your students for their future careers, including building networks, and knowledge, skills, and abilities that are desirable.